louisvarley/mbiiez/README.md

 ## Update ##

-The OpenJK, RTVRTM, MB Client Updater and MB Web are disabled at the moment in install.sh script.
-Linux mbiided.i386 and jampgamei386 aren't using the current latest release, mainly mkiided.i386.
-RTVRTM are also not loading but working on a solution.
+The OpenJK binaries will no longer be downloaded, MB Client Updater and MB Web are disabled at the moment in install.sh script.

+RTVRTM have been been fixed and now working due to secondary maps in default.json.example not found on server.

+Install script has been updated along more to come soon.

+I will update the MB Client Updater soon and enable MBWeb in the install.sh script.

 ## Movie Battles II EZ